 Store refrigerated at 2°C to 8°C (36°F to 46°F).
 Store in outer carton to protect from light.

 Indium 111 Capromab Pendetide: Antigonadotropic Agents may diminish the diagnostic effect of Indium 111 Capromab Pendetide.
 Avoid combination

 Endocrine & metabolic: Ovarian hyperstimulation syndrome (WHO grade II or III: 4%), increased gamma-glutamyl transferase (≤1% to 2%)

 Hepatic: Increased serum alkaline phosphatase (≤1% to 2%), increased serum ALT (≤1% to 2%), increased serum AST (≤1% to 2%)

-<1% (Limited to important or life-threatening): Anaphylaxis (includes cough, hypotension, skin rash), injection site reactions (bruising at injection site, erythema at injection site, injection site pruritus, local swelling)
+<1%, postmarketing and/or case reports: Anaphylaxis (includes cough, hypotension, skin rash), injection site reactions (bruising at injection site, erythema at injection site, injection site pruritus, local swelling)

 Concerns related to adverse effects: